jsevo/taxumap/README.md

 ```bash
 python taxumap/run_taxumap.py -t taxonomy.csv -m microbiota_table.csv -n 15
 ```
-Your embedding will be saved in the `taxumap/results/` folder.
+Your embedding will be saved in your current folder, or you can provide a location with the `-o path/to/folder/` flag.

 ### Python: